Cout-Of-The-Box/Verified-Telemetry-Device-Sample/STMicroelectronics/STM32L4_L4+/readme.md

 1. Open the following file in a text editor:
     > *Verified-Telemetry-Device-Sample/core/lib/netxduo/addons/azure_iot/nx_azure_iot_pnp_client.h*

-1. Change the following value in the above file according to the number of Components in your project.
+1. Change the following value in the above file according to the number of "IoT Plug and Play components" in your project.

     For this sample, change the value - `#define NX_AZURE_IOT_PNP_CLIENT_MAX_PNP_COMPONENT_LIST      (4)`, TO